 It is appropriate at the outset that we define our models of computation.
-Two generic models are introduced in this section, one conventional and one unconventional.
-(A third model, a particular unconventional computer-the accelerating machine-is defined in Section 4.3.)
+Two such models are introduced in this section, one sequential and one parallel.
+(A third model, the accelerating machine, is defined in Section 1.4.3.)
 We begin by stating clearly our understanding regarding the meaning of time, and our assumptions in connection with the speed of processors.

-2.1 Time And Speed
+1.2.1 Time and Speed